guozc12/gas_track/README.md

-# GasTrack
+# LifeTracker

-GasTrack is a playful and insightful Flutter app designed to help users track daily health-related activities, including meals, drinks, and digestive events (like farts, poops, and pees).
+LifeTracker is a playful and insightful Flutter app designed to help users track daily health-related activities, including meals, drinks, and digestive events (like farts, poops, and pees).
 The app leverages Firebase for authentication and data storage, and provides data visualization and AI-powered health insights.

 ## Features